Chris--B/Cprimes/README.md

 Cprimes
 =======

 Project for finding and verifying primes.
 Core functionality is written in ANSI C, with Python bindings for ease of use.
-Makes use of Miller-Rabin, Lucas-Lehmer, the Prime Number Theorem, and Sieve of Eratosthenes.
+Makes use of the Miller-Rabin and Lucas-Lehmer algorithms, the Prime Number Theorem, and Sieve of Eratosthenes.

 Usage
 =====